ArtsPool: an introduction

 Financial Maintenance Lead

 Think of this role as a counterpoint to the Financial Operations role.
-With an eye towards long-term maintenance of your company’s financial life, you can expect to work closely on things like: organizational budget creation and changes, grant reports, grant award letters, funder compliance requirements (Grants Gateway, DataArts, etc), financial reports, board reports, balance sheet information, audit, tax, and investments.
+With an eye towards long-term maintenance of your company’s financial life, you can expect to work closely with your Financial Maintenance Lead on things like: organizational budget creation and changes, grant reports, grant award letters, funder compliance requirements, financial reports, board reports, managing your balance sheet, completing your annual audit and tax filing process, and investments.

 Workforce Administration Lead

 Your Workforce Administration Lead will work with you on the technical components of your company’s personnel questions.
-You should work with your lead on new hires, salary changes or other changes in pay, terminations, promotions, reimbursement requests, workforce insurance (worker's comp, disability, paid family leave), W2s and 1099s, employee benefits changes (enrollment and/or termination), and anything else related to hiring or paying workers at your organization.
+You should work with your lead on your bi-weekly payroll, onboarding new hires, salary changes or other changes in pay, terminations, promotions, reimbursement requests, workforce insurance (worker's comp, disability, paid family leave), W2s, employee benefits changes (enrollment and/or termination), and anything else related to hiring or paying workers at your organization.

 Bonus feature: technology support

-When ArtsPool technology hits a snag, your ArtsPool team may refer you to ArtsPool’s Technology Team Lead, Max Dana who assists us all with issues pertaining to:
+When ArtsPool technology hits a snag, your ArtsPool team may refer you to ArtsPool’s Technology Officer who assists us all with issues pertaining to:

 How to request work

-Members interact with ArtsPool via email, phone calls, in-person meetings, and, most importantly, the ArtsPool management portal, a.k.a, the ArtsPool app, which allows member staff to submit and approve bills, provide receipts and other documentation, request grant budgets, ask questions, and communicate with ArtsPool staff and each other. when in doubt, just send your request into the app and it will be routed it to the appropriate person.
+Members interact with ArtsPool via email, phone calls, in-person meetings, and, most importantly, the ArtsPool management portal, a.k.a, the ArtsPool app, which allows member staff to submit and approve bills, provide receipts and other documentation, request grant budgets, ask questions, and communicate with ArtsPool staff and each other.
+When in doubt, just send your request into the app and it will be routed it to the appropriate person at ArtsPool to handle it.

-The fastest way to request work from ArtsPool is to use the forms in the ArtsPool app, though you can also submit requests to the app via email by using a special email address specific to your company.
+The fastest way to request work from ArtsPool is to use the forms that are built into the ArtsPool app.
+You can also submit requests to the app via email by using a special email address specific to your company.
 More on this can be found in the article Requesting Work from ArtsPool.

 For simple inquiries or meeting scheduling, feel free to reach out to your ArtsPool team members directly via email or phone.